tytydraco/yessleep/out/My_roommate_has_been_recording_nosleep_stories_for_a_while_now_He_wouldnt_let_me_inside_his_bathroom.md

 He broke out into a sob.
 “He knocked me out.
 I think he wants me to narrate for him.
 Which isn't happening, by the way.
 The lunatic is trying to steal my fucking voice!”

-With shaky hands, I grabbed the handle, which turned, to my surprise.
+With shaky hands, I grabbed the icy handle, which turned, to my surprise.

 “The door isn't locked,” I said.
 “Did he tie you up?”